VVipJain/Hockey-Tournament-Analysis/README.md

-# HOCKEY-TOURNAMENT-ANALYSIS
+# ICE HOCKEY TOURNAMENT ANALYSIS

 This project focuses on analyzing hockey tournament data through a combination of data scraping, cleaning, and visualization.
-The primary objective is to gather data from a website, format and clean the data using SQL, and then visualize and analyze the data using Power BI.
+The primary objective is to gather data from a website, format and clean the data using excel, and then visualize and analyze the data using Tableau.

 # PROJECT WORKFLOW